JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_static_symbols.md

 The `namespace` object contains symbol kind names listed as properties.
 Some symbol kinds are predefined and directly supported by IDE (see Symbol Kinds/Supported for reference).
-The kind of a symbol should relate to its role.
+The kind of symbol should relate to its role.
 For instance a Vue directive should be of the kind `vue-directives`.
 Each framework should define a set of custom symbol kinds if needed.
 Reference for the most important symbol kinds defined by frameworks supported by IDEs is below.